 Tim Pelling Biography

-location Tim divides his time between Toronto and Bangkok.
+When not on location photographing, Tim divides his time between Southeast Asia and Canada.

 Tim Pelling CLEARED Statement

 The ancient grasslands of North America changed quickly once European settlers arrived.

 Centuries of harmony between nature and man was upended by the creation of pastures and farmland.